turingschool/backend-curriculum-site/module3/slides/intro_to_javascript_alex_dione.md

     - Research `const`, `var`, `let` in JavaScript
 - Group 2: Compare Ruby methods and JavaScript functions
     - Research es5 function declarations
-    - What is the differience between a function declaration vs. function expression?
+    - What is the difference between a function declaration vs. function expression?
 - Group 3: Compare how to iterate over arrays
     - Research `map` & `forEach` & `reduce`
 - Group 4: Compare loops Ruby `for` loops and JavaScript `for in loop`